rares3968/audio-looper/README.md

 # audio-looper
-HTML audio looper with multiple file support
+HTML audio looper for background music or other uses.
+Feel free to use how you want!